ARM-software/arm-trusted-firmware/docs/plat/rpi3.rst

     0x40000000 +-----------------+

 The area between **0x10000000** and **0x11000000** has to be manually protected so that the kernel doesn't use it.
+The current port tries to modify the live DTB to add a memreserve region that reserves the previously mentioned area.

-That is done by adding ``memmap=16M$256M`` to the command line passed to the kernel.
+If this is not possible, the user may manually add ``memmap=16M$256M`` to the command line passed to the kernel in ``cmdline.txt``.
 See the `Setup SD card`_ instructions to see how to do it.
+This system is strongly discouraged.

 The last 16 MiB of DRAM can only be accessed by the VideoCore, that has different mappings than the Arm cores in which the I/O addresses don't overlap